JeongHun0716/vsr-low/README.md

 ## Models

-In the following table, we provide all end-to-end trained models mentioned in our paper:
+In the following table, we will provide all end-to-end trained models mentioned in our paper:

 <details open>